Job ID: EB-1865369474 Job Title: Palliative/Supportive/Integrative Oncologist Location: Irvine, CA

 Faculty members in the UCI Division of Hematology/Oncology are subspecialty-trained, board-certified oncologists and hematologists.
 We are physicians and scientists committed to improving the condition of patients with cancer and blood disorders through state-of-the-art clinical care, NCI-sponsored clinical trials/research, and education.

-- The Division includes over 40 physicians and 12 Nurse Practitioners, with the Division faculty treating diseases that include cancers of every organ system, as well as benign and malignant hematology.
+The Division includes over 40 physicians and 12 NPs, with the Division faculty treating diseases that include cancers of every organ system, as well as classical and malignant hematology.

 UCI is an inspiring place to work; a place where the achievements of our employees have made us an institution with international standing since 1965.
 Orange County is world renowned for its natural beauty, perfect year-round climate, economically vibrant communities, 42-miles of coastline offer gorgeous waterfront locations and unforgettable views of the Pacific Ocean, and incomparable recreational and cultural opportunities abound.

 Providing and supervising direct palliative/supportive/integrative oncology patient care to patients living with cancer.